 If you are looking for great souvenirs or unique island products, head to Maui’s biggest swap meet every Saturday from 7 a.m. to 1 p.m. at the University of Hawaii Maui College campus in Kahului.
 I love taking visiting friends here.
 You’ll see both visitors and locals wandering through the rows of open-air booths, where you’ll find arts and crafts, souvenirs, clothing, jewelry, food, flowers, produce, and everything else you can imagine from around 200 vendors.
 Not everything at the swap meet is a bargain, but it costs just 50 cents to get in and it’s a fun place to search for some one-of-a-kind island products.

-Another place to find great locally-made art, jewelry, and gifts is at the weekend art festivals hosted by Lahaina Arts Society.
+Another place to find great locally-made art, jewelry, and gifts in West Maui is at the art fairs hosted by Lahaina Arts Society.
 For years, these art and craft fairs took place regularly at Banyan Tree Park, but in recent years the events moved to other locations in West Maui.
-Lahaina Arts Society publishes scheduled dates for the event, so you won’t miss out.
+Lahaina Arts Society publishes scheduled dates for the art fairs, so you won’t miss out.
 (COVID UPDATE: These art fairs have been temporarily suspended, but will resume in the future.)